ZHOUWeilian/SensingAirPollution/README.md

 # SensingAirPollution
-ICESA2025: Sensing Air Pollution via Streetscape Imagery and Machine Learning: A Case Study in Hong Kong
+ICESA2025 Conference: Sensing Air Pollution via Streetscape Imagery and Machine Learning: A Case Study in Hong Kong Journal version is still under review.

 ## Citation
-Zhou, W., Hou, H. C., & Wong, M. S. Sensing Air Pollution via Streetscape Imagery and Machine Learning: A Case Study in Hong Kong.
+Conference: Zhou, W., Hou, H. C., & Wong, M. S. Sensing Air Pollution via Streetscape Imagery and Machine Learning: A Case Study in Hong Kong.

-## Publication Status
-- Conference paper: Submitted & presented at ICESA2025
-- Extended journal manuscript: Manuscript under preparation
+Journal: under review.

 ## Project Notice
 Demo code has been released, you can run experiments with your own custom datasets.

 > Data Policy Notice: Due to project confidential policy, only a sample dataset `demo_data` is provided for reference.
+If you need more data, please contact the corresponding author.

 ## Framework Figures
 ### 1. Conference Version (ICESA2025)